 Residents interested in reserving time on the baseball field for the spring and summer may apply at Village Hall between January 1st and January 31st.
 A Baseball Field Reservation Request Form must be filled out and submitted to the Village Hall Office in order for your date and times to be considered.
 Requests will not be accepted by phone.
 Times will be allocated in February.
 Those who have applied for field time will be notified.
 As of 2018, there are charges associated with reserving the field.
 Please see Village Ordinance 43-2018 for more information.

-Due to the ongoing concern regarding Covid-19, tennis lessons will not be offered in 2020.
+Tennis lessons will not be offered in 2022.

 The Silver Lake Park and Recreation Board offers free tennis lessons for all residents during the summer months.

-The lessons are typically offered on Mondays, Wednesdays, and Fridays throughout the summer months.
+The lessons are typically offered on Mondays, Wednesdays, and Fridays throughout the summer.

 Tennis lessons are held on the tennis courts behind Village Hall.